scaffnull/django_htmx_tests/README.md

-Django Project only for testing and learning HTMX :)
+Django Project for testing and learning HTMX, but also other additions such django-filters and whatever I decide to try :)